dip-software/crossplane-compositions/kustomize/base/postgres/README.md

 # Postgres Crossplane Composition

-This Crossplane v2 composition provides a complete solution for **PostgreSQL** databases, supporting both **AWS RDS** (with IAM Roles for Service Accounts) and **CloudNativePG** on Kubernetes.
+This Crossplane v2 composition provides a complete solution for **PostgreSQL** databases, supporting both **AWS RDS** and **CloudNativePG** on Kubernetes.
 It abstracts the underlying provider details, allowing for seamless switching between cloud-managed and Kubernetes-native databases.

 ## Features